zkrising/Tachi/docs/docs/contributing/setup.md

 	[Please use the official Docker install guide.](https://docs.docker.com/engine/install/ubuntu/)

 === "Arch, Manjaro"
+	Open a terminal and type this:

 	```sh
 	sudo pacman -S docker docker-compose
 	```

 === "MacOS"
+	Open a terminal and type this:

 	```sh
 	brew install docker docker-compose
 	```

 !!! info
 	Docker is like a VM[^1].
-It runs an entire Linux box to contain your software in, and generally sidesteps the whole "works on my machine" problem, by just shipping the entire machine.
+It runs an entire Linux box to contain your software in, and generally sidesteps the whole "works on some machines" problem.

 ## 2. Fork and pull the repo.